mosgus/DataGrabber/README.md

 + **Extensible Design** ◻️
   + Built for modular growth — future scripts for WRDS, AlphaVantage, Eikon, etc.
-  + Consistent interface so both non-devs (via DataGrabber) and devs (via direct imports) can work efficiently.
+  + Consistent interface so both non-devs (via DataGrabber) and devs (via one CL call) can work efficiently.
   + Follows the principle of **minimizing API calls** without circumventing provider limits.